camd11/Fakemon2/README.md

 3. Add new moves if required
 4. Update tests
 5. Verify in game

+### Adding a New Item
+1. Add entry to `src/data/items.json`
+2. Define effect type and value
+3. Set conditions if needed
+4. Update price and usage flags
+5. Add to shop inventory if purchasable

 ### Implementing New Features
 1. Start with core domain in `src/core/`